Pick your own season will begin with strawberries.

-Our main pick your own crops here at the farm are: strawberries, peas, beans, tomatoes and pumpkins.
+Our main pick your own crops here at the farm are: strawberries, peas, beans, tomatoes, and pumpkins

-Farm visit do’s and don’ts or “Farm Etiquette”
+Farm visit do’s and don’ts that will make your farm visit great!

 Preparing to visit a farm checklist

 (we don’t grow everything on the chart but its good to have- it shows you when the various fruits and vegetables grown here in Ontario are available).

 Service minded? – Check out our Giving Garden